-Read more about teacher certification tests.Return to the top
+Read more about teacher certification tests on Teach.com.

 Nebraska has a number of temporary and provisional teaching certificate options.
-One such option is the Transition to Teaching Program, available to mid-career professionals and non-education graduates through the University of Nebraska at Kearney (UNK).
-Candidates must have a Bachelor’s degree which meets at least 75% of the requirements for certification in a field or subject area, and a particular school district must be prepared to employ and mentor you.
+One such option is the Transitional Teaching Permit available to mid-career professionals and non-education graduates through the University of Nebraska at Kearney (UNK).
+Candidates must have a bachelor’s degree that meets at least 75% of the requirements for certification in a field or subject area, and a particular school district must be prepared to employ and mentor you.

 It is no longer enough to just have years of experience for teaching.
 After No Child Left Behind and other academic quantification measures, the careers of teachers increasingly depend on their results in the classroom.
-A Master’s in Teaching will give you more educational theory and classroom skills, as well as more hands-on student teaching experience with a mentor.
+A master’s degre in the field of education can give you more educational theory and classroom skills, as well as more hands-on student teaching experience with a mentor.

-Learn more about how to finance your Master's degree.Return to the top
+Learn more about how to finance your master's degree on Teach.com.

-Learn more about teacher salaries.Return to the top
+Learn more about teacher salaries on Teach.com.

 Nebraska public school teachers are covered by the Nebraska School Pension Plan administered by the Nebraska Public Employees’ Retirement System.
 Under the plan, teachers are eligible for full retirement benefits at age 65, or at age 60 with at least 5 years of service for reduced benefits.
-Retirement funds are determined by the average of a teacher’s 3 highest 12-month periods of compensation and by years of service.
+Retirement funds are determined by the average of a teacher’s three highest 12-month periods of compensation and by years of service.

-Learn more about benefits for teachers.Return to the top
+Learn more about benefits for teachers on Teach.com.

 The Nebraska Comprehensive System of Personnel Development (CSPD) leads efforts to increase the capacity of educators to better serve students with disabilities and their non-disabled peers in inclusive K-12 settings.
 Specific activities and programs are offered to school teams and generally consist of 1-2 day workshops, mentoring programs for new teachers, and summer training.
 Nebraska requires teachers to complete at least 6 semester hours of coursework from a teacher education program every five years.

-The Nebraska Department of Education maintains NebraskaEducationJobs.com, a free online service which provides individuals in search of teaching jobs in Nebraska with the ability to search an online, up-to-date job bank, as well as information on job fairs, and on living in Nebraska.
+Nebraska Department of Education maintains NebraskaEducationJobs.com, a free online service that provides individuals in search of teaching jobs in Nebraska with the ability to search an up-to-date online job bank.
+Learn more about finding a teaching job on Teach.com.

-- Nebraska Department of Education Nebraska Department of Education – Educator Certification page
+- Nebraska Department of Education – Educator Certification page